Optimising your website and content for inclusion in Google News and a achieving a good news ranking is detailed in this article.

 - Content requirement for inclusion in Google News

 - Google help for publishers and web publishers:

 - How do I further optimise my website and individual articles for Google News?

-- Google News-sitemap
+- Google News Sitemap

-- Textual optimisation
+- Content optimisation

-- Additional information on the topic:
+- Further information on this topic:

 What is Google News?

-Google describes their vertical search “Google News” as follows:
+Google describes its vertical search engine, ‘Google News’, as follows:

 When will my website be included as a Google News source?